 “We solve hard problems,” says the top line on Satalia’s website.

 Based in London, they are a firm that offers optimisation services to a range of clients.
-Using artificial intelligence and machine learning techniques, they can help solve – or at least significantly improve – a variety of challenges, from staff scheduling to infrastructure planning to, that old favourite, the travelling salesman problem.
+Using artificial intelligence and machine learning techniques, they can help solve – or at least significantly improve responses – a variety of challenges, from staff scheduling to infrastructure planning to, that old favourite, the travelling salesman problem.
 This effort was recognised last year when Gartner put them on their Cool Vendors in Data Science list, where they were the only company from the UK.

-Satalia’s increasing war chest of algorithms contains huge potential for the retail sector, with its elaborate supply chains, resourcing demands and large staff numbers.
+Satalia’s growing war chest of algorithms contains huge potential for the retail sector, with its elaborate supply chains, massive resourcing demands and large staff numbers.
 Indeed, they already count a number of household-name British retailers as clients; we caught up with CEO Daniel Hulme to discuss the nature of what optimisation actually is, how it works, and where its future lies.

 Can you offer a definition of optimisation in a single sentence?